peteryuhang/Computer-Systems-A-Programmer-Perspective/ch7/ch7.md

 } Elf64_Symbol;
 ```

-- There are three special pseudosections that don’t have entries in the section header table:
+- There are three special pseudosections that don't have entries in the section header table:
   - **ABS**: symbols that should not be relocated
   - **UNDEF**: undefined symbols—that is, symbols that are referenced in this object module but defined elsewhere
   - **COMMON**: uninitialized data objects that are not yet allocated